BHANUREDDYCHADA/2024-Federal-AI-Use-Case-Inventory/README.md

 - [CIO.gov](https://www.cio.gov/policies-and-priorities/Executive-Order-13960-AI-Use-Case-Inventories-Reference/)

 ## Contact
+This data collection and repository is maintained by Morgan Zimmerman and Varoon Mathur.
 For questions about this repository, please open an issue or contact the maintainers at OFCIO_AI@omb.eop.gov.
 For agency-specific inquiries, please contact the relevant agency Chief Artificial Intelligence Officer.